craiganderson3/xtest/readme.md

 6. Decisions Required

  - There are advantages to using Bootstrap 3 vs. Bootstrap 4.
 Both are viable options and we are currently using BS4.
-They provide different kinds of compatability with modern and older browsers.
+They provide different kinds of compatibility with modern and older browsers.

  - We are currently importing the FDA XSL into our transformation, and we may eventually no longer require any of the common FDA elements.
 These should be decoupled.